lammps/lammps/doc/src/Build_basics.rst

 produce faster code than open-source compilers like the GNU compilers.
 On the most common x86 hardware most popular C++ compilers are quite similar in performance of C/C++ code at high optimization levels.
-When using the ``USER-INTEL`` package, there is a distinct advantage in using the `Intel C++ compiler <intel_>`_ due to much improved vectorization through SSE and AVX instructions on compatible hardware as the source code includes changes and Intel compiler specific directives to enable
+When using the ``INTEL`` package, there is a distinct advantage in using the `Intel C++ compiler <intel_>`_ due to much improved vectorization through SSE and AVX instructions on compatible hardware as the source code includes changes and Intel compiler specific directives to enable